Sxrxrr/XM8-Pet-App-Icon/README.md

-# XM8-Pet-App-Icon/n
+# XM8-Pet-App-Icon

-App Icon for Pet dogs add on./n add then to xm8Apps > images/n
+App Icon for Pet dogs add on.

+add then to xm8Apps > images

-call them in the XM8Apps_Init/n and enjoy!
+call them in the XM8Apps_Init

+and enjoy!